esnet/pond/src/website/guides/processing.md

 Pond contains a growing collection of processing nodes.
 These nodes are constructed using chained methods on the pipeline itself.
 You do not need to initialize the processing nodes themselves manually.
 However, it's worth understanding that behind the scenes you are constructing a chain of processing nodes.

 All processing nodes take incoming events and output new events.
-Events may be Pond Events, TimeRangeEvents or IndexedEvents, depending on the type of processor.
+Events may be Pond TimeEvents, TimeRangeEvents or IndexedEvents, depending on the type of processor.
 For instance if you calculate the `rate()` (change over time) between incoming events, the output will be a TimeRangeEvent because the rate value applies to a time range.
-Events can be converted within the chain using the Converter node (`pipeline.asEvents()`, `pipeline.asTimeRangeEvents()` and `pipeline.asIndexedEvents()`).
+Events can be converted within the chain using the Converter node (`pipeline.asTimeEvents()`, `pipeline.asTimeRangeEvents()` and `pipeline.asIndexedEvents()`).

 Current processors: